-After going on to gain a qualification in journalism, she moved to wine writing and was shortlisted for prestigious awards such as the Glenfiddich Wine Writer of the Year and Prix du Champagne Lanson Wine Writer of the Year before the age of 30.
+Jo’s career in wine started close to two decades ago in her birthplace of the UK.
+Her first two years were spent in the trade, running a central London wine shop and studying at the Wine & Spirit Education Trust (WSET).After going on to gain a qualification in journalism, she moved to wine writing and was shortlisted for prestigious awards such as the Glenfiddich Wine Writer of the Year and Prix du Champagne Lanson Wine Writer of the Year before the age of 30.
 This era saw her contribute to publications such as the Financial Times, take a permanent position at Harpers Wine & Spirit Weekly (where she became Associate Editor of its special supplements) and appointed Editor at the Drinks Buyer magazine group.

-Jo is an Associate of the Institute of Wines & Spirits and a Certified Educator for the WSET and as a regular guest lecturer at The Centre for Viticulture and Oenology at Lincoln University.
-She is also one of the founders and currently, Chair of Wine Writers of New Zealand, a professional association of wine communicators committed to promoting excellence and integrity in the country’s wine writing.
+An active and experienced wine judge, Jo regularly participates in competitions both locally and internationally, which includes chairing panels at the UK’s International Wine & Spirit Competition.
+She is also an experienced wine educator: running her own Adventures in Wine classes, as a Certified Educator for the WSET and as a regular guest lecturer at The Centre for Viticulture and Oenology at Lincoln University.
+She is also one of the founders of Wine Writers of New Zealand, a professional association of wine communicators committed to promoting excellence and integrity in the country’s wine writing.